busterswt/lisaem/HowToBuildOnWindows.md

 ## Running the LisaEm emulator
 Open Windows File Explorer and navigate to your installation folder (e.g. `C:\Program Files\Sunder.NET\LisaEm`) and double-click on LisaEm.exe to launch it.

+At first start, it will create the emulator "preferences" file `C:\Users\<Your Windows User>\AppData\Roaming\lisaem.conf`.
+This way, regardless of how / from where you've started the emulator, it will always find this config file.

 ## Uninstalling LisaEm
 To reduce the risk of deleting "too much" by mistake, we have not implemented a "build uninstall" command.
 So, to uninstall LisaEm, just manually delete the folder where it is installed.
+You may also want to delete the emulator "preferences" file `C:\Users\<Your Windows User>\AppData\Roaming\lisaem.conf`.